Highlights of Everest Base Camp Trek by Road

 Pack a first aid kit.

-During the trek, you might get injuries or minor health issues for which you should carry a first aid kit.
-You can keep the last bandages handy, medicines for altitude sickness, Dettol, cotton, etc.
+You might get injuries or minor health issues during the Everest base camp trek by road, so you should carry a first aid kit.
+In it, you can keep the last bandages handy, medicines for altitude sickness, Dettol, cotton, etc.

 Be respectful